scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 to your hard disk, or over a network connection).

-The role that BOA plays in MONTE can perhaps be best understood as "defining the universe" that MONTE's astrodynamic tools operate on.
+The role that BOA plays in MONTE can perhaps be best understood as "defining the universe" on which MONTE's astrodynamic tools operate.
 In our example, we populated our "model universe" (e.g. our BOA database) with time systems, natural body data, a planetary ephemeris, the Cassini spacecraft trajectory, etc. We then asked MONTE's trajectory